 Add some slaw.

-Note: I added some colorful spicy slaw however I'm not allowed to share the specific recipe just yet since it's going into my upcoming book.
-Just use your favorite slaw recipe and the more colorful, the better.
+Here's the slaw recipe I used or you can just use your own favorite slaw recipe and the more colorful, the better.
 You can also use spinach greens or lettuce and a slice of tomato.

 More campfire sauce–